JavierAntoran/moby_dick_whale_audio_detection/README.md

  assigned to the lower frequencies.
  This is consistent with the energy distribution of whale upcalls.
  We choose 32 mel filter bands as maximum size of the receptive fields for individual units of our network will be of size 32x32.
-The whale filterbank matrix is shown in the following image:
+The whale filter bank matrix is shown in the following image:

  <img src="images/whale_filterbank.png" width="360" height="290" />

 Finally, we compute the first and second derivatives of our features with respect to time (delta features).
-We stack the spectrogram and its derivates as to form channels which we will pass as input to our CNN.
+We stack the spectrogram and its derivativ es as to form channels which we will pass as input to our CNN.

 <img src="images/delta_feats.png" width="400" height="500" />